 Some of the many questions that novice gardeners ask are what is mulch, what benefit does mulching have and what kind of materials or products should I use as a garden mulch?
 The last question is a lot simpler to answer because one of the most popular and commonly used garden mulches is bark chippings.
 For gardeners with backache, bark chippings really are a superb investment.

 Bark chippings are used by both gardeners requiring a mulching material as well as by landscapers wishing to add decorative uniformity to large areas of beds, borders and other soil filled areas.
-It is obvious that bark chippings can perform a multitude of jobs, but it is as mulch that bark chippings really come into its own.
+Bark chippings can perform a multitude of jobs, but it is as mulch that bark chippings really come into their own.

 Multi-Talented Bark Chippings

 Secondly, bark chippings further help the gardener by saving more time when it comes to watering beds and borders during hot weather.
-This is because bark chippings have the useful ability to hold and retain moisture, releasing it slowly into the soil as it’s required, without causing water-logging which is as equally as damaging to plants as a drought.
-Bark chippings also help insulate the soil during very cold weather, helping to protect the roots of plants from damaging frosts and ice.
+This is because when bark chippings are applied, they form a layer above the soil which allows water to penetrate to the earth below, but also reduces evaporation from the soil’s surface therefore retaining more moisture.
+The bark chippings also provide a blanket of insulation over the soil during very cold weather, helping to protect the roots of plants from damaging frosts and ice.

-Finally, gardeners using bark chippings as a garden mulch will not only get some decorative benefit from the bark itself, but the soil will also benefit from the additional organic matter, encouraging living organisms to inhabit the soil such as worms which in turn give benefits to soil quality.
+Finally, gardeners using bark chippings as a garden mulch will not only get some decorative benefit from the bark itself, but the soil will also benefit from the additional organic matter as the natural products breaks down and composts, encouraging living organisms to inhabit the soil such as worms which in turn provide benefits to soil quality.